Medical Malpractice Attorney in Sarasota, FL

 What Is the Statute of Repose?

-Florida enforces a harsh rule called the Statute of Repose.
+Florida enforces a strict deadline for legal action called the statute of repose.
 This rule provides that no claim may be filed against a healthcare provider more than four years after an incident occurred.
 There are exceptions to this rule if fraud, concealment, or misrepresentation occurred.
 When those factors are present, the court may extend the filing period for a medical malpractice claim up to seven years.

 Florida also provides a particular statute of repose for children.
 The statute of repose does not cut off a child’s malpractice claim until a child has turned eight years old.